Luis Arraez Player Props: Marlins vs. Rangers

 Luis Arraez At The Plate

-- Among the qualifying hitters, he ranks first in batting average, while his on-base percentage ranks second and he is 44th in slugging.
+- Among the qualified hitters in MLB, he ranks first in batting average, third in on-base percentage, and 44th in slugging.

-- Arraez is batting .348 during his last outings and is on a five-game hitting streak.
+- Arraez will look to extend his six-game hitting streak.
+He's batting .292 over the course of his last outings.

-- Arraez has picked up an RBI in 33.3% of his games this year, with more than one RBI in 11.4% of his games.
-He has also driven in three or more runs in two contests.
+- In 36 games this season (34.0%), Arraez has picked up an RBI, and in 12 of those games (11.3%) he had two or more.
+He has also driven home three or more of his team's runs in two contests.

-- He has scored in 38 of 105 games this season, and more than once 7 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.